andyyu2004/sumaria/deliverables/d3/README.final.md

       * Email Address
     * Optional
       * Address
-      * Prefered name, gender, birth date
+      * Preferred name, gender, birth date
       * Phone Number
 * View their profile page and their personal information by clicking on their profile picture (In the top right corner)
   * On the profile page they can edit and update their stored user information.